Gimbal vs Glidecam Stabilizer. Which Is Best, And Why?

 Also, the length of the center pole in relation to the handle is adjusted to keep the camera still during movement.

-Glidecams use no electronic parts but relies entirely on gravity and movement of the user for a smooth shot.
+Glidecams use no electronic parts but rely entirely on gravity and the user’s movement for a smooth shot.
 That’s why it takes some practice to get right.

 How to use a glidecam-type stabilizer for best results